lekhoi2709/WebRTC/README.md

 4. (Important) Create file .env and set the `PORT=8080` or any other port you want
 5. Run `npm run dev` and start the server
 6. Go to http://localhost:8080 to use our WebRTC

-## OR

-Use our deployed app at: [this link](https://webrtc-production-4cbd.up.railway.app)

-But remember, it will expire in the next 400 hours